ashutoshgngwr/woocommerce-try-at-home/README.md

-# woocommerce-try-at-home
+# WooCommerce Try At Home
-A rather simple plugin to calculate a reverse fee to let users choose items to buy before making full payments.
+A rather simple plugin to calculate a reverse fee to let users try items without making full payments.

 Try at Home fee is calculated base on following formula